davityavryan/mui-chameleon/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';

-import ThemeProvider from 'material-ui-chameleon/ThemeProvider';
+import ThemeProvider from 'mui-chameleon/ThemeProvider';
-import SideBarEditor from 'material-ui-chameleon/SideBarEditor';
+import SideBarEditor from 'mui-chameleon/SideBarEditor';

-// import { ThemeProvider, SideBarEditor } from 'material-ui-chameleon';
+// import { ThemeProvider, SideBarEditor } from 'mui-chameleon';

 function App() {
     const showEditor = true; // of course